 If you live in the metric world, you'll have to convert.
 Here's a handy calculator.

 Oven at 350 degrees (300 for a convection oven).
 For the crust, pound the crap out of the graham crackers and gingersnaps until they are pulverized.
-(One note here: my wife says gingersnaps are impossible to make into crumbs and that she has personally tried pounding them with a hammer, food processor, and a rolling pin...without success.
+(One note here: I got suggestions for using food processor or a rolling pin...without success.
 I put them in a plastic bag and hit them with a hammer...no problem.
 If you have problems with them, I suggest a belt sander with 60 grit sandpaper...you just have to figure out a way to catch the dust!)
 Put the crumbs in a bowl and mix in the other crust ingredients with a fork.
 Spray a 10-inch springform pan (if you don't have a springform pan, do not try this at home!) with non-stick spray and then press the crumb mixture into the pan.

 For the filling, pour the whipping cream into a bowl and whip until soft peaks form.
 I have no clue wtf soft peaks are supposed to be, but I stopped when it got creamy...stick it in the fridge until ready for use.
 In a big bowl, beat the cream cheese until fluffy, then gradually add sugar.
 Add eggs one at a time, and then mix until fluffy.
 I know it was already fluffy, but you have to re-fluff.
 Mix in pumpkin and other ingredients.
 Then take the whipped cream out of the fridge (re-fluff if necessary!) and fold into the mix with a spatula.
 I didn't mix it in all the way because I tried to make it look swirly...it didn't work.
 Pour the mix into the crust.

 One final note here.
 I bought a can of Libby's pumpkin puree.
 It has 1 3/4 cups of pumpkin in it.
 The recipe calls for 1 1/2 cups.
-I suggested to the wife that I just add the last 1/4 cup to the mix and I got the look of death.
 I don't know what happens if you add the 1/4 cup, maybe it blows up.
 I suggest you make enough cheescakes so that you eventually hit the common denominator and you don't have any wasted pumpkin.